hkaraoglu/language-translator/README.md

 	"/about" :  "about"
  }

 This file matches your routes and language files.
+It supports parametrized urls.